Meatless Monday Challenge

 overhead shot of 3 glasses of boozy chocolate mousse topped with whipped cream

 I wasted YEARS of my life being too scared to try to make mousse on my own.
-But now here I am adding Brandy to it and convincing you to try!
+But now here I am adding brandy to it and convincing you to try!
 There are a couple of important lessons I learned while experimenting and gaining this mousse-making confidence.

-So kick back, “taste test” some of that Brandy, and let’s get to it!
+So kick back, “taste test” some of that brandy, and let’s get to it!
 Because there is no time like the present to make a boozy chocolate recipe!

 Boozy Chocolate Mousse Ingredients